 Social Security and Retirement

-Postdoctoral Research Fellows (FP02) are exempt from payment of FICA (Social Security) and Medicare taxes; therefore, they are also exempt from the payroll deduction for IPERS.
+Postdoctoral Research Fellows (FP02) are exempt from payment of FICA (Social Security) and Medicare taxes; therefore, they are also exempt from the payroll deduction for IPERS or TIAA.
 Federal and State tax deductions will not be withheld from paychecks; however, the individual may still be responsible for payment of taxes.
 Individuals in this category are not eligible to participate in a VRSP.

 Postdoctoral Scholars at The University of Iowa are entitled to annual paid leave of 15 working days and annual sick leave of 18 working days but do not accrue vacation and are not entitled to vacation pay.
 The agency supporting a Postdoctoral Fellow may require different policies.
 The appointing department is responsible for arranging and accounting of leave for Postdoctoral Scholars.